imadnyc/edea-ms/doc/src/user_workflow.md

 Or how a user goes about their day while using EDeA-MS.

+NOTE: this is from the early stages and will be reworked.

 ## Projects

 At the beginning is always a new project.

 ### New Project

 1. Create new project in UI.
-    It doesn't make much sense to do this programatically as you likely don't create that many projects per day.
+There will also be specific API support in the future to have a role which is allowed to create new projects to integrate with internal tooling.
 2. Get the Project ID to input it into the new script.

 ### Existing project